KBKN-Autonomous-Robotics-Lab/orange_navigation/README.md

 # orange_navigation
-This repository provides ROS2 humble packages to support waypoint navigation and a Python project for editing waypoints, mainly for Tsukuba Challenge.
+This branch provides ROS2 humble packages to support waypoint navigation and a Python project for editing waypoints, mainly for Tsukuba Challenge.

 ## Setup
 1. Clone this repository into src directory of ROS2 workspace